yoinknow/Documentation/yoink/streamer-verification.md

 ### Step 2: Provide Stream Proof
 {% hint style="warning" %}
 **Required during your stream:**
-- **Show your wallet address** on screen at the specified timestamp
+- **Show your wallet address** on screen and let us know the timestamp
-- **Say your Yoink username** clearly on audio
-- **Display both** wallet address and username simultaneously
+- **Display both** wallet address
-- **Keep proof visible** for at least 30 seconds
+- **Keep proof visible** for at least 10 seconds

 **Example proof:**
 "Hi, I'm verifying my Yoink profile.
-My wallet address is GMkYowBJaCCgWMkzLPUImEJqG5qEJEbQGRWSxH and my username is 6MkYow"
+My wallet address is GMkYowBJaCCgWMkzLPUImEJqG5qEJEbQGRWSxH and you can check it at 'streamlink' on time XX:XX:XX"
 {% endhint %}

 ### Step 3: Yoink Team Review